CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-mysql-replication.md

 4. You will receive an email that your Blueprint has been installed when the Blueprint is complete.

-### Creating a MySQL Master-Slave Replication Service using Blueprints
+### Creating a Managed MySQL Master-Slave Replication Service using Blueprints

 1. Search for the **CLC Managed MySQL Master Slave Replication** Blueprint in the Blueprint library.
 Select the Blueprint, followed by the deploy blueprint button.